Chymyst/chymyst-core/docs/chymyst07.md

 ## Pair up for dance

-There are two doors that open to the dance floor where men must pair up with women to dance.
+In the 18th century Paris, there are two doors that open to the dance floor where men must pair up with women to dance.
 At random intervals, men and women arrive to the dancing place.
 Men queue up at door A, women at door B.